-All interested people who either respond directly to an advertisement or online marketing or apply to Sunbeam Pride in between recruitment campaigns, will have their enquiries recorded on a registration of interest form.
-If appropriate, we will send a Guide to Fostering and Application pack in order to help the enquirer decide whether they feel they have the necessary skills to foster.
+All interested people who either respond directly to an advertisement or apply to Sunbeam in between recruitment campaigns, will have their enquiries recorded on a registration of interest form.
+If appropriate, the Agency will send out a foster carer's handbook and job description in order to help the enquirer decide whether they feel they have the necessary skills for the job.